jessicaano92/meal_matcher_javascript_ajax/README.md

 * Directions for Future Development

-* Links to the deployed application and the GitHub repository
+* Links to the deployed application and the GitHub repositoryg